-Plastics #3-#7 are not recyclable on Kaua'i because they have low market value and we do not have a materials recovery facility on island to manage this material at this time.
+Plastics #3-#7 are not recyclable on Kaua'i because they have low market value and we do not have a materials recovery facility (MRF) on island to manage this material at this time.
 Black plastic is NOT accepted because the color degrades the recycling mix in the same way thermoformed plastics do.

 The Garden Island Newspaper accepts clean used plastic newspaper sleeves for reuse at their headquarters in Lihue.

 Polystyrene (Styrofoam) Reuse

 Polystyrene, or Styrofoam, is not accepted for recycling on Kauai.
 However, you can reuse packing peanuts by placing them in a clean plastic bag and bringing them to the Kauai Resource Center in Lihue, where the County hosts a "drop and swap" for reuse of foam peanuts and bubble wrap.
 (Please note that due to the Covid-19 pandemic the "drop and swap" program is currently unavailable.)
-The UPS Store in Lihue also accepts foam peanuts as well as foam blocks.
+The UPS Store in Lihue accepts foam peanuts as well as foam blocks.
 Foam blocks are cut up and reused for packing material.
 Call the UPS store at 632-2347 for more information and availability.